The Fast and Reliable Way to Upload and Download Large Video Files in a Server Environment

 With the transfer agent, all these steps can be done in a single API call that specifies the package info (name, recipients, etc) and the paths to files/folders the user wants to send.
 That’s it!
 Since it sits on the client-side, it has access to the filesystem, can adapt to network conditions and even survive system crashes.

-A: This is definitely one of the most exciting things we built this summer!
-Automations are the predominant “theme” this season with even more exciting capabilities in the works such as our new “Watch folders” feature for our app and “Cloud Connect,” which will provide an easier way to connect with various cloud storage providers.
+This is definitely one of the most exciting things we built this summer!
+Automations are the predominant “theme” this season with even more exciting capabilities in the works such as our new “Watch folders” feature for our app and “Cloud Integration,” which will provide an easier way to connect with various cloud storage providers.

-Q: What’s coming next for MASV from a developer’s perspective?
+What’s coming next for MASV from a developer’s perspective?

-A: Our number one thing has to be Watch Folders.
-MASV Watch Folders are a natural extension of our desktop apps (Mac/Windows) and of the masv-agent.
+Our number one thing has to be Watch Folders.
+MASV Watch Folders are a natural extension of our desktop apps (Mac/Windows) and of the MASV Agent.
 Watch Folders make it dead simple to set up a folder which will immediately transfer a data package to a predetermined set of recipients via the MASV Transfer or MASV Portal tools.
 We should see Watch Folders become available later this summer and we’re excited to see what our technical users will be able to do with these.